Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Summer

-- 🍻 The Portland Craft Beer Festival – Taste local Portland-brewed beers, wine, and ciders at one of the most popular beer festivals in town.
+- 🍻 The Portland Craft Beer Festival – Taste local beers and ciders at this popular citywide beer festival.

-- 🌈 Portland Pride – Celebrate pride with a colorful parade, live music, community events, and more each June in Portland.
-This Rose City LGBTQ+ festival is one of the biggest in the Pacific Northwest and welcomes paraders of all backgrounds.
+- 🌈 Portland Pride – Celebrate Pride with a colorful parade, live music, and community events every June.
+Portland’s Pride is one of the biggest donation-based festivals in the country.

 Fall

-- 📽️ Portland Film Festival – Film lovers flock to Portland from all over the country in October for the Portland Film Festival, a weeklong fest with workshops, film premiers, and guest speakers.
+- 📽️ Portland Film Festival – The Portland Film Festival is a weeklong fest with workshops, film premieres, and guest speakers.

-- 📚 Portland Book Festival – The Book Festival (AKA “Wordstock”) hosts thousands of bookworms at the Portland Art Museum.
-Trade ideas and plotlines with other book enthusiasts next time you’re in Portland in November.
+- 📚 Portland Book Festival – The Book Festival (AKA “Wordstock”) brings thousands of bookworms and authors to the city in November.

-- 🎭 Rose City Comic Con – Head on over to the Oregon Convention Center to celebrate your favorite fictional characters with thousands of other Oregonians.
-Don’t forget to put on your best dress for a chance to win the costume contest!
+- 🎭 Rose City Comic Con – Head over to the Oregon Convention Center to celebrate your favorite fictional characters with thousands of other fans every September.

 Winter

-- 🎶 Portland Old Time Music Gathering – Hunker down with some good, old-timey tunes at this Appalachian-style music festival.
-Rediscover bluegrass string bands each January at one of the best roots music festivals around town.
+- 🎶 Portland Old Time Music Gathering – Hunker down with some good, old-timey tunes at this volunteer-run Appalachian-style music festival every January.

-- 🎄 Portland Winter Light Festival – Light up your dark wintry Portland night at this glowing holiday festival in town.
-Watch the 2-week interactive light festival with a steaming thermos of hot cocoa to ring in the holiday season.
+- 🎄 Portland Winter Light Festival – This weeklong festival lights up the dark wintry February nights.
+Participate in events like an illuminated bike ride or simply admire the twinkling lights with a steaming thermos of hot cocoa in hand.

 Spring

-- 👽 UFO Festival – Unleash your inner wild side at this extraterrestrial event held every May in honor of the first UFO sighting around Portland.
+- 👽 UFO Festival – Unleash your inner wild side at this extraterrestrial event held every May in McMinnville, just an hour south of Portland.
 Alien parades, marching bands, and extraterrestrial expert talks make this special event far out.

 - 🌹 Portland Rose Festival – One of Portland’s oldest festivals is a local favorite.
-Get onboard the Ferris wheel, watch the evening fireworks show, or play arcade games at Portland’s Rose Festival.
+Get onboard the Ferris wheel, watch the evening fireworks show, or play arcade games.

 Portland Weather and Climate

 Portland has a moderate climate with wet, cold winters and dry summers.
-The coldest month in Portland is December, with average temperatures ranging from 46-37 degrees.
-January and February aren’t much different, with average temperatures only 3-5 degrees warmer.
+The coldest month in Portland is December, with average temperatures ranging from 37-46 degrees Fahrenheit.
+January and February are similar.

 Tips for Visiting Portland